Dwan McMillan

 Dwan McMillan (born August 18, 1989) is an American basketball coach.
-He is currently the interim head coach of the Wagner Seahawks men's basketball team.
+He is currently the head coach of the Wagner Seahawks men's basketball team.

 Career

 McMillan played college basketball for the Miami Dade Sharks, Indian Hills Warriors, and Hofstra Pride.
 He began his coaching career in 2012, serving as a graduate assistant at Mercyhurst for two years.
 During the 2014–15 season, McMillan served as a graduate manager at Wagner.
 He spent two years at Fordham, serving as the team's video coordinator in his first year and director of player development and recruiting coordinator in his second.
 In 2024, he returned to Wagner, being named an assistant coach.

 On October 28, 2025, McMillan was named the interim head coach for Wagner, following the suspension of Donald Copeland.
+On April 20, 2026, Wagner officially parted ways with Copeland and named McMillan head coach.